 The cruise line offered all sorts of activities for the kids while at sea.
 The kids who were between the ages of 3-10 actually requested we take them to the “Adventure Center” instead of hanging out with us.
 Maybe we are boring?

 My 13 year old niece was not thrilled about the “Teen Center.”
 I feel like they should name it something different because the name, “Teen Center” makes me think of a place where teens go when they get preggers.
 Is it just me?

 I’m not a huge drinker anymore, but I probably drank more in one week on the cruise than I normally drink in months at home.
 Okay, so this is not completely necessary, but for some reason drinking on a cruise just feels right.
 Plus, when the kids misbehave, it’s a lot easier to just let the little things slide and it makes it more comfortable for everyone.

 Go On Kid-Friendly Excursions at Port

 This trip was much different than our normal travels because we always had to consider the little ones and whether they would have a good time.
-I’m usually pretty selfish and only consider my needs, but I took one for the team this trip.
 Our Jamaica excursion involved a bird sanctuary where we fed and took photos of all different kinds of small birds.